 A federal appeals court has rejected a 2010 rule requiring electronic onboard recorders for motor carriers with significant hours-of-service violations.
 The move is likely to delay a separate rulemaking seeking to mandate recorders for all interstate carriers.

 Onboard recorders automatically track truckers' time on the road and rest breaks, helping to ensure compliance with federal hours-of-service regulations.
 Drivers currently write down their hours in paper logbooks, which are easily falsified.
 Some carriers use onboard recorders, but they aren't required.
-The Institute for more than 20 years has advocated recorders for all trucks based on research documenting the safety hazards of truck driver fatigue (see "Truck driver fatigue isn't lessening," Oct.
+The Institute for more than 20 years has advocated recorders for all trucks based on research documenting the safety hazards of truck driver fatigue (see "Trucker fatigue: 1 of 5 drivers reports falling asleep at the wheel," Oct.
 7, 2006, "All trucks need recorders, not just those driven by habitual violators," June 15, 2007, and "Truck safety isn't being served by the agency in charge of it," Feb.
 14, 2009).

 In April 2010, the Federal Motor Carrier Safety Administration (FMCSA) issued a rule requiring onboard recorders for the fleets of truck and bus companies with a record of egregious work-rule violations.
 These make up just a small fraction of all carriers (see "Agency rejects recorder rule for all big rigs," June 19, 2010).
 Compliance was slated to begin in June 2012.